Coastal Blue Carbon Program

 Learn the Basics

-Blue carbon is the ability of tidal wetlands and seagrass habitats to sequester and store carbon dioxide and other greenhouse gases from the atmosphere, helping to mitigate the effects of climate change.
+Blue carbon is the ability of tidal wetlands, marshes, mangroves, and seagrass habitats to capture and store carbon dioxide and other greenhouse gases from the atmosphere, helping to mitigate the effects of climate change.

 - Understand the science of how blue carbon can mitigate climate change

 - Learn how Blue Carbon can be used to finance wetland restoration through carbon markets and how a landmark protocol developed by RAE and Silvestrum allows coastal wetlands globally to generate carbon finance on the carbon market.
 Read more here.

 - Blue Carbon could be integrated into existing policies and regulations to benefit wetland conservation.

 - Gain a better understanding of how blue carbon can be used as a conservation tool with our Template for Understanding Blue Carbon Options.